 Delta SkyMiles® Blue American Express Card

 Why we rate it the best airline card with no annual fee

-The Blue Delta SkyMiles offers a scaled-down version of many of the benefits you’d enjoy with a premium airline card, only without the accompanying annual fee.
-The card earns a respectable 2X miles at U.S. restaurants, 2X miles on purchases made directly with Delta and 1X miles per dollar on everything else.
+The Delta SkyMiles Blue American Express Card offers a scaled-down version of many of the benefits you’d enjoy with a premium airline card, only without the accompanying annual fee.
+The card earns a respectable 2X miles at restaurants worldwide, 2X miles on purchases made directly with Delta and 1X miles per dollar on everything else.
 Plus, you get purchase protection, extended warranty on eligible purchases and other American Express perks.
 For casual flyers who make Delta their first option, it’s a useful alternative to a high-fee card.

-This card charges a 2.7% foreign transaction fee.
-If any of your Delta flights take you overseas, consider packing a second card that doesn’t charge a foreign transaction fee and use it for general non-travel purchases.
+This card no longer charges a foreign transaction fee.
+If any of your Delta flights take you overseas, be sure to use this card on all of your restaurant dining abroad.